BenetManzanaresSalor/LifeStepByStep/README.md

 # Implementation
 This project is implemented with a hierarchical structure, but conceptually the classes can also be divided between Main and Game.
-A diagram showing the relationships between the main classes is below:
+The following diagram shows the relationships between the main classes:
 ![ClassDiagram](https://user-images.githubusercontent.com/47823656/99194852-807f7300-2782-11eb-8f0b-aa0ce4c4837d.png)

-Following, these classes are briefly explained.
+Following, these classes are brief explained.

 ## MainController
 Top class of the hierarchy, controlling: MainUI, GameController and FirstPersonController.